AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 ## 💻 Code Summary and Outcome

-It is essential to import these libraries to ensure no ambigious syntaxes that are going to be executed in the program
+It is essential to import these libraries to ensure no ambiguous syntaxes that are going to be executed in the program
 ```python
 import numpy as np
 import pandas as pd
 from math import *
 ```

-After downloading the cars.csv file, the dataframe will be put inside the "car" variable
+After downloading the cars.csv file, the data frame will be put inside the "car" variable
 > [!NOTE]
 > The cars.csv can be downloaded inside this [link](http://bit.ly/Cars_file)